tranhelen/tranhelen/_posts/2019-06-17-hardworkandplay.md

     <img src="/img/posts/061719-bodybuilding.jpg" alt="My progression in bodybuilding" />
 </figure>

 I take my trail lessons with me, one step at a time, with confidence growing every day.
-Starting another company doesn't seem like that big a deal now.
+Starting another company doesn't seem like that big a deal now. _I've been nearly naked on-stage, for god's sake._

 ## Hard Work and Play